Key Survey Information

-Note that the variables "R&D," "character of work," and "R&D plant" in this survey use definitions comparable to those used by the Office of Management and Budget.
-The variables "geographic location" and "field of science and engineering" are comparable in the Federal Funds Survey and the related NSF Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.
+Note that the variables "R&D," "type of R&D," and "R&D plant" in this survey use definitions comparable to those used by the Office of Management and Budget.
+The variables "geographic location" and "field of science and engineering" used in this survey are comparable with those in the related Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.

-Synectics for Management Decisions, Inc. (Synectics) performed the data collection for volume 61 (FYs 2011–13) under contract with NSF’s National Center for Science and Engineering Statistics (NCSES).
-Agencies were initially contacted by phone to verify the name, e-mail address, and phone number of each survey respondent.
-A Web-based data collection system was used to collect data for the Federal Funds Survey.
+- Data collection: Synectics for Management Decisions, Inc. (Synectics) performed the data collection for volume 64 (FYs 2014–16) under contract with NCSES.
+Agencies were initially contacted by e-mail to verify the contact information of each survey respondent.
+A Web-based data collection system is used to collect data for the Federal Funds Survey.

 Federal funds data, as collected, span 3 government fiscal years: the fiscal year just completed, the current fiscal year, and the next fiscal year.
 Actual data are collected for the year just completed; estimates are obtained for the current and next fiscal year.

-For volume 61, actual data (representing completed transactions) were collected for FY 2011 and estimated data were collected for FYs 2012 and 2013.
+For volume 64, actual data (representing completed transactions) were collected for FY 2014 and estimated data were collected for FYs 2015 and 2016.
 Estimated data do not represent final actions.
-Data collection for the Federal Funds Survey began in May 2012 and continued until February 2013.
-The amounts reported for FY 2012 reflect congressional appropriation actions as of that period, as well as apportionment and reprogramming decisions as of that time.
-Data for FY 2013 represent as-yet unimplemented administration budget proposals.
-Authorization, appropriation, deferral, and apportionment actions completed after these data were collected will be reflected in later surveys in this series.
+Data collection for the Federal Funds Survey began in February 2015 and continued until August 2015.
+The amounts reported for FY 2015 reflect congressional appropriation actions, as well as apportionment and reprogramming decisions, as of that time.
+Data for FY 2016 represent as-yet unimplemented administration budget proposals.
+Authorization, appropriation, deferral, and apportionment actions completed after data collection concluded will be reflected in later surveys in this series.

-The Web-based data collection system is used to collect and manage data for the Federal Funds Survey.
+- Data processing: A Web-based data collection system is used to collect and manage data for the Federal Funds Survey.
 This Web-based system was designed to help improve survey reporting and reduce data collection and processing costs by offering respondents direct online reporting and editing.
-The goal is to provide a cost-effective way for respondents to complete the survey each year and for the contractor to collect and process the data.

-(2) Item nonresponse.
-Agencies are encouraged to estimate informally when actual data are unavailable.
+- Nonresponse error: Agencies are encouraged to estimate informally when actual data are unavailable.
 The survey instrument allows respondents to enter data or skip data fields.
-NSF assumes a blank field is zero for estimation purposes.
+NCSES assumes a blank field is zero for estimation purposes.
 If a significant number of blank fields are incorrectly skipped by respondents, bias could result.

 The National Institutes of Health (NIH) in the Department of Health and Human Services currently has many of its awards in its financial system without any field of science code.
 Therefore, NIH uses an alternate source to estimate its research dollars by field of science.
 NIH uses scientific class codes (based upon past history of grant, content of the title, and the name of the awarding institute or center) as an approximation for field of science codes.

-The National Aeronautics and Space Administration (NASA) does not include any field of science codes in its financial database, and consequently must estimate what percentage of the agency’s research dollars are allocated into the fields of science.
+The National Aeronautics and Space Administration (NASA) does not include any field of science codes in its financial database.
+Consequently, NASA must estimate what percentage of the agency’s research dollars are allocated into the fields of science.

-Also, agencies are required to report the ultimate performer of R&D. However, through past workshops, NSF has learned that some agencies do not always track their R&D dollars to the ultimate performer of R&D. This leads to some degree of misclassification of performers of R&D, but NSF has not determined the extent of the errors in performer misclassification by the reporting agencies.
+Also, agencies are required to report the ultimate performer of R&D. However, through past workshops, NCSES has learned that some agencies do not always track their R&D dollars to the ultimate performer of R&D. This leads to some degree of misclassification of performers of R&D, but NCSES has not determined the extent of the errors in performer misclassification by the reporting agencies.

-The information included in this survey has been stable since FY 1973, when federal obligations for research to universities and colleges by agency and detailed S&E field were added to the survey.
+- Data comparability: The information included in this survey has been stable since FY 1973, when federal obligations for research to universities and colleges by agency and detailed science and engineering field were added to the survey.
 Many of the other variables are available from the early 1950s on.
-However, analysts studying trends are encouraged to obtain up-to-date data from the NCSES website, because agencies reclassify their responses for prior years as additional budget data become available.
+However, analysts studying trends are encouraged to obtain up-to-date data from the NCSES Web site, because agencies reclassify their responses for prior years as additional budget data become available.

-NCSES publishes the data from this survey annually in detailed statistical tables in the series Federal Funds for Research and Development and the Science and Engineering State Profiles series.
-Historical information is also available from NSF's Integrated Science and Engineering Resource Data System (WebCASPAR).
-Through WebCASPAR, a user can build various survey data tables including the following:
+- Publications: NCSES publishes data from this survey annually in the detailed tabular data series Federal Funds for Research and Development and the Science and Engineering State Profiles series.
+Historical information is also available from NSF's Integrated Science and Engineering Resources Data System (WebCASPAR).

 Research and Development Statistics Program